Archive for June 2013

 - Come on, let’s play a game!
 Mahjong and Scrabble tiles are being dealt every Monday in the Social Hall at 3:00 p.m.
 Lessons are free, playing is fun!
 Or bring your own game and play with us – a game of gin rummy, perhaps?
 Come join us every week!

-- Don’t forget to check out Rabbi’s Blog this week, “Confirmation of Leah B.” This link will also be published on Rabbi’s FaceBook page (Dana Kaplan), so be sure to send him a friend request!
+- Don’t forget to check out Rabbi’s Weekly Blog.
+Rabbi’s blog this week is entitled, “Neil Sass, President of the Mobile Area Jewish Federation”.
+This link will also be published on Rabbi’s FaceBook page (Dana Kaplan), so be sure to send him a friend request!
 Rabbi’s webpage is www.danakaplan.com.

 Dana Evan Kaplan is the Rabbi of the Springhill Avenue Temple.
 He has had an adventurous career in the United States, as well as abroad, including extensive experience in the South.
 From 2011 to 2015, he was the Rabbi of the United Congregation of Israelites in Kingston, Jamaica and, from 2001-2011, he led Temple B’nai Israel in Albany, Georgia.